 From tacos and quesadillas to tres leches cake and margaritas, Hispanic food has become integrated into the cuisine of many Americans.
-However, there are many other sweet and savory authentic Hispanic dishes to enjoy other than your common staples.
-To honor the rich culture and heritage of people from Spain, Mexico, the Caribbean, Central, and South America, September 15th to October 15th is National Hispanic Heritage Month.
-Consider celebrating in your restaurant with some traditional Hispanic foods!
+But no matter how well-known and appreciated Hispanic cuisine is, there are many authentic Hispanic dishes you may not be familiar with.
+To honor the rich culture and heritage of people from Spain, Mexico, the Caribbean, Central America, and South America, consider celebrating National Hispanic Heritage Month in your restaurant with some of these traditional Hispanic foods!Shop All Hispanic Foods

 Hispanic Food List

 Check out our list of popular Hispanic foods!
 Any of these dishes would make a tasty addition to your menu during Hispanic Heritage Month.